inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 determine those values easily by loading the minimum and maximum values of the raster.

-- Under Load min / max values from band, select Estimate (faster).
+- Under Load min / max values from band, select :guilabel:`Estimate (faster)`.
-- Click the Load button:
+- Click the :guilabel:`Load` button:

 .. image:: /static/training/beginner/qgis-inasafe/image161.*
+   :align: center

 Notice how the Custom min / max values have changed.
 The lowest pixel value in this image file is 0 and the highest is about 195.

 .. image:: /static/training/beginner/qgis-inasafe/image162.*
+   :align: center

-- Click OK.
-You should see the values of the raster properly displayed, with the darker colors representing valleys and the lighter ones, mountains:
+- Click :guilabel:`OK`.
+You should see the values of the raster properly displayed, with the darker colors representing valleys and the lighter ones,
+  mountains:

 .. image:: /static/training/beginner/qgis-inasafe/image163.*
+   :align: center

 We’ve learned to do this the tricky way, but can we do it faster?
 Of course!
 Now that you understand what needs to be done, you’ll be glad to know that there’s a tool for doing all of this easily.

-- Remove the current DEM from the Layers list, by right-clicking and clicking “Remove.”
+- Remove the current **DEM** from the Layers list, by right-clicking and clicking :guilabel:`Remove`.
-- Load the raster image again, renaming it to DEM as before.
+- Load the raster image again, renaming it to **DEM** as before.
 It’s will be a gray rectangle again.
-- Enable the tool you’ll need by enabling View ‣ Toolbars ‣ Raster.
-These icons will appear in the interface:
+- Enable the tool you’ll need by enabling :menuselection:`View ‣ Toolbars ‣ Raster`.
+These icons will appear in the
+  interface:

 .. image:: /static/training/beginner/qgis-inasafe/image164.*
+   :align: center

 The button on the right will stretch the minimum and maximum values to give you the best contrast in the local area that you’re zoomed into.
 It’s useful for large datasets.
 The button on the left will stretch the minimum and maximum values to constant values across the whole image.

-- Click the button on the left (Stretch Histogram to Full Dataset).
+- Click the button on the left :guilabel:`(Stretch Histogram to Full Dataset)`.
   You’ll see the data is now correctly represented as before!
 Easy!

 **3. Terrain Analysis**